yonghaoy/spring2014/_posts/2014-03-15-yonghao-Pipefileter.md

 One senior software engineer tole me Linux system is a life skill for programmer.
 I have been learning linux command for a while.
 But I just use linux command to compile, makefile, SSH etc. This exercise make me learn another cool things about Linux.
+I learn more knowledge about shell command.
+In challenge 4, I try meself then I found I got a wrong answer before.

 ## Challenge